KelvinHere/Yoga_Milestone_4/README.md

 #### Project Purpose

-The purpose of this app is to create a platform where students can learn yoga remotely and buy video call time to accredited instructors if they need more personalised help for a fee.
+The purpose of this app is to create a platform where students can learn yoga remotely and instructors can sell their lessons.
+Users will be able to find an instructor and lessons through reviews and types of yoga, for a fee the user will be able to book video call time through the website.

 #### Wireframe Designs